-Bloomberg under siege at Dem debate, as Sanders and Warren take on rising billionaire
+Bloomberg under siege at chaotic debate debut on treatment of women, stop-and-frisk, wealth

 As some attendees cheered, she added, "We are not going to win if we have a nominee who has a history of hiding his tax returns, of harassing women, and of supporting racist policies like redlining and stop-and-frisk."

+"We have very few nondisclosure agreeements," Bloomberg meekly responded.
+"Maybe they didn't like a joke I told."

+The audience loudly and openly booed Bloomberg as he repeatedly declined to waive the agreements on stage.

-Amid calls to release his tax returns immediately, Bloomberg drew jeers by saying it "takes a long time" and that he "can't go to Turbo Tax," and that he would be releasing them "in a few weeks." ("We've heard that before," Amy Klobuchar mused, referring to the president.)
+Amid calls to release his tax returns, Bloomberg drew more jeers by saying it "takes a long time" and that he "can't go to Turbo Tax," and that he would be releasing them "in a few weeks." ("We've heard that before," Amy Klobuchar mused, referring to the president.)

 Bernie Sanders, meanwhile, warned that Bloomberg couldn't be elected because he wouldn't be able to assemble a diverse coalition of voters.